mthl/guix-artwork/website/posts/online-guix-day-announcement-2.md

 Chaired by *Simon Tournier*.

-The session covers a proposal to smooth the release process; ironic for a rolling-release project, isnt’t it?
+The session covers a proposal to smooth the release process; ironic for a rolling-release project, isn’t it?
 Make a release means:

  1. how and what to do: tools
  2. schedule / track